SAP Service Cloud V2 Migration Guide: From C4C to V2 in 6–10 Months

 Is Service Cloud V2 an upgrade from V1?

 No. V2 is a complete reimplementation built on SAP BTP and HANA Cloud.
 The data model, APIs, UI, and extensibility model are all different from C4C-based V1.
-Custom fields, integrations, and extensions need to be rebuilt — they don’t migrate automatically.
+Custom fields, integrations, and extensions need to be rebuilt.
+They don’t migrate automatically.

 How long does a V2 migration take?